rakshith332/OIBSIP-Level1-Task1/README.md

 # OIBSIP-Task1-Level1
- landing page showcasing the Feactures and Testimonials of AI technology, designed using HTML and CSS
+ Landing page showcasing the Feactures and Testimonials of AI technology, designed using HTML and CSS.
+ Page Consist of Features of Artificial Intelligence and Contact detials of Wed Landing Page